-(1) Business Development
+(1) Overview

-Aboitiz Power Corporation (Aboitiz Power) is a publicly-listed company incorporated on, and has been in business since, February 13, 1998.
-Aboitiz Power was incorporated as a holding company for the Aboitiz Group's investments in electricity generation and distribution.
-Ownership in Aboitiz Power was opened to the public through an initial public offering of its common shares in the PSE on July 16, 2007.
-Through its Subsidiaries and Affiliates, Aboitiz Power is a well-positioned leader in the Philippine power industry being one of the leading companies in power generation, distribution, and retail electricity supply.
-As of March 21, 2024, Aboitiz Power had a market capitalization of \$265.896 bn, with a common share price of \$36.90 per share.
+Aboitiz Power Corporation (AboitizPower) is a publicly-listed company incorporated on, and has been in business since, February 13, 1998.
+AboitizPower was incorporated as a holding company for the Aboitiz Group's investments in electricity generation and distribution.
+Ownership in AboitizPower was opened to the public through an initial public offering of its common shares in the PSE on July 16, 2007.
+Through its Subsidiaries and Affiliates, AboitizPower has become a leader in the Philippine power industry with dominant presence in power generation, distribution, and retail electricity supply.
+As of March 21, 2024, AboitizPower had a market capitalization of \$265.896 bn, with a common share price of \$36.90 per share.

-AboitizPower has four strategic business units:
+AboitizPower had four strategic business units:

-- (a) Power Generation, where AboitizPower is among the largest in the country, in terms of overall installed capacity; - (b) Power Distribution, where AboitizPower is the second largest distribution utility, in terms of captive customer connections and energy sales; - (c) Retail Electricity Services (RES), where the combined RES segment of AboitizPower has the second highest number of customers and the largest in terms of contract capacity in megawatts (MW) and total retail market share; and - (d) Distributed Energy.
+- (a) Power Generation, where AboitizPower is among the largest in the country, in terms of overall installed capacity8; - (b) Power Distribution, where AboitizPower is the second largest distribution utility, in terms of captive customer connections and energy sales9; - (c) Retail Electricity Services (RES), where the combined RES segment of AboitizPower has the second highest number of customers and the largest in terms of contract capacity in megawatts (MW) and total retail market share10; and - (d) Distributed Energy.

-AboitizPower, which has the largest portfolio of renewable electricity in the country to date, is a pioneer in building and operating run-of-river hydropower plants in the country.
+AboitizPower, which has the largest portfolio of renewable electricity in the country to date, is a pioneer in building and operating run-of-river hydropower plants in the country11.
 The Company continues to pursue energy projects to help ensure the Philippines' energy system is secure and is able to reliably support aggregate demand.